ppossanzini/MapZilla/docs/source/Custom-type-converters.md

 }
 ```

-If we were to try and map these two types as-is, AutoMapper would throw an exception (at map time and configuration-checking time), as AutoMapper does not know about any mapping from string to int, DateTime or Type.
+If we were to try and map these two types as-is, MapZilla would throw an exception (at map time and configuration-checking time), as MapZilla does not know about any mapping from string to int, DateTime or Type.
 To create maps for these types, we must supply a custom type converter, and we have three ways of doing so:

 ```c#
 void ConvertUsing(Func<TSource, TDestination> mappingFunction);